Favo1/SPA/README.md

  <img src="https://i.pinimg.com/1200x/1a/2a/a0/1a2aa00f7da302fd54fcc44c72aca8a1.jpg"></a>
 </p>

-- Solve radius of a circle
+- Solve for the radius of a circle
 <p align="center">
  <img src="https://i.pinimg.com/1200x/7e/07/a0/7e07a0e2f4cbf55650194655a2230339.jpg"></a>
 </p>